Acylindrical hyperbolicity and the centers of Artin groups that are not free of infinity: Introduction

 \begin{corollary} Let $A_\Gamma$ be an irreducible Artin group of infinite type and of type FC.
 Then $A_\Gamma$ is acylindrically hyperbolic. \end{corollary}

-Note that, when the defining graph of type FC is a clique, the Artin group is of spherical type.
+Note that, an Artin group of type FC is of spherical type if the defining graph is a clique.

+Before we give other applications, we define the maximal clique factor of $\Gamma$.
+Let $\Gamma$ be a simple graph that is not a clique.
+If a factor of a join decomposition of $\Gamma$ is a clique, then it is called a \textit{clique factor}.
+If $\Gamma$ has a clique factor, then it has a unique maximal one, which is called the \textit{maximal clique factor} and usually denoted by $\Gamma_0$ in this paper.
+See Figures~\ref{example_fig} and \ref{example_fig2}.
+For convenience, if $\Gamma$ has no nontrivial clique factor, we set $\Gamma_0=\emptyset$ and refer to it as the maximal clique factor, as well.
+See Section~\ref{join} for details related to join decompositions, and Figures~\ref{new_ex_fig} and \ref{new_ex_fig2} for other examples.

-We have an application to the so-called center conjecture, which claims that the center of any irreducible Artin group of infinite type is trivial. \begin{corollary} Let $A_\Gamma$ be an irreduicble Artin group associated with $\Gamma$ that is not a clique.
+We apply Theorem~\ref{main} to the so-called center conjecture, which states that the center of any irreducible Artin group of infinite type is trivial. \begin{corollary} Let $A_\Gamma$ be an irreducible Artin group associated with $\Gamma$ that is not a clique.
 Then the center $Z(A_\Gamma)$ is finite.
-In addition, $Z(A_\Gamma)$ is contained in $Z(A_{\Gamma_0})$ where $\Gamma_0$ is the maximal clique factor of $\Gamma$.
-In particular, if $Z(A_{\Gamma_0})$ is trivial or torsion-free, then $Z(A_\Gamma)$ is trivial. \end{corollary}
+Moreover, $Z(A_\Gamma)$ is contained in $Z(A_{\Gamma_0})$.
+In particular, if $Z(A_{\Gamma_0})$ is trivial or torsion-free, then $Z(A_\Gamma)$ is trivial.
+Here, $\Gamma_0$ is the maximal clique factor of $\Gamma$. \end{corollary} A result related to the last part of Corollary~\ref{main2} can be found in \cite{JM}.
+See Remark~\ref{center_rem}.

-Also we have a corollary for direct products. \begin{corollary} Let $A_\Gamma$ be an irreduicble Artin group associated with $\Gamma$ that is not a clique.
-Then if $A_{\Gamma_0}$ is directly indecomposable or no nontrivial finite subgroup which is a factor of a direct decompositon, then $A_\Gamma$ is directly indecomposable. \end{corollary}
+We also obtain a corollary concerning direct products. \begin{corollary} Let $A_\Gamma$ be an irreducible Artin group associated with $\Gamma$ that is not a clique.
+Then $A_\Gamma$ is virtually directly indecomposable; that is, it cannot be decomposed as a direct product of two infinite subgroups.
+Moreover, if $A_{\Gamma_0}$ contains no nontrivial finite subgroup that is a factor of a direct decomposition of $A_{\Gamma_0}$, then $A_\Gamma$ is directly indecomposable.
+Here, $\Gamma_0$ is the maximal clique factor of $\Gamma$. \end{corollary}

-\begin{example} Let $A_\Gamma$ be an irreduicble Artin group associated with $\Gamma$ that is not a clique.
-Suppose that $\Gamma_0$ consists of three vertices at most.
-See Figures \ref{new_ex_fig} and \ref{new_ex_fig2}.
-Then $Z(A_{\Gamma_0})$ is known to be trivial or torsion-free, and thus $Z(A_\Gamma)$ is trivial by Corollary \ref{main2}.
-Also $A_{\Gamma_0}$ is directly indecomposable or no nontrivial finite subgroup which is a factor of a direct decompositon, and thus $A_\Gamma$ is directly indecomposable by Corollary \ref{main3}. \end{example}
+\begin{example} Let $A_\Gamma$ be an irreducible Artin group associated with $\Gamma$ that is not a clique.
+Suppose that the maximal clique factor $\Gamma_0$ consists of three vertices or fewer.
+See Figures~\ref{example_fig} and \ref{example_fig2}.
+Then $Z(A_{\Gamma_0})$ is known to be trivial or torsion-free, and thus $Z(A_\Gamma)$ is trivial by Corollary~\ref{main2}.
+Also, $A_{\Gamma_0}$ is known to be torsion-free, and thus $A_\Gamma$ is directly indecomposable by Corollary~\ref{main3}. \end{example}